CDSLab/IDUG2015/AnomalyApp/README.md

 ####Set up the Node-RED boilerplate and DashDB service
 * Login to your Bluemix account.
 What you see here is the list of your *Applications* and *Services* in Bluemix.
-We are going to create a Node-RED boilerplate application and *bind* a SQLDB service to this application.
+We are going to create a Node-RED boilerplate application and *bind* a DashDB service to this application.

 *Now, a Boilerplate can be imagined as a bundled Application with relevant bound Services for a particular targeted usage to get up and running quickly.*
 * In the upper menu bar, go to **CATALOG**